christophefromparis/Arkadin-Workshop/README.md

 - Insert a tMSSqlInput to retrieve the billing account
 - Test now!
 - Insert a tMap
-3. Filter the invoices
+3. Filter the invoices (Reject the invoices with an amount < 100)
 - Insert a tFilterRow
-4. Sort the invoices
+4. Sort the invoices (Sort by date)
 - Insert a tSortRows

 ![alt text](./images/FirstJob.PNG)